San Francisco Peaks Rock Climbing

 The Peak’s now have three small crags; The Hobo Jungle, The Peak’s Crag, and the somewhat remote Ghost Town.
 The Hobo Jungle has sport and trad routes on good dacite from 5.7 to 5.13 and everything in between.
 The Peak’s Crag is a beauty and nestled in a canyon on the western flanks.
 This isolated area is popular among locals as both good sport routes and trad routes can be had.
 The place turns magical during the fall months.
 Finally, Ghost Town is a newer addition which is approached by a five mile bike ride, which certainly keeps the “crowds” down.
 The place looks cool, but few have ventured out so far.

 Famed Spanish explorer Coronado, passed through the mountains with his men in 1540, but didn't stay long.
 He was once again on the move towards a grand canyon, that he had heard of to the north, during his epic quest to find the fabled "Seven Cities of Gold".....

 In 1629 a group of Franciscan Friars made contact with the Hopi Mesas to the east of the mountains.
 It was this group of explorers who christened the mountains The San Francisco Peaks, in honor of their patron saint, Saint Francis of Assisi.

-The Peaks, as locals lovingly call them, hold a great network of trails, that will take you not only to the lofty summits, but through unique eco zones, canyons, and radical ridges.
+The Peaks, as locals lovingly call them, hold a great network of trails, that will take you not only to the lofty summits, but through unique eco zones, aspen studded canyons, and radical ridges.
 The views, of course are outstanding.
-Whether you are looking northeast towards the painted desert, south towards Oak Creek Canyon, or admiring the expansive volcanic fields and mounds all around, you will have the sense of being in a holy place.
+Whether you are looking north towards the Grand Canyon and the Painted Desert, south towards Oak Creek Canyon and Sedona, or admiring the expansive volcanic fields and mounds all around, you will have the sense of being in a holy place.
 And it it is.

 Classic Climbing Routes at San Francisco Peaks